 Each winning individual or team will be awarded part of the prize fund, which is designated at $30,000.
 This will ideally take the form of first, second and third places alongside commendations, but is subject to change.
 The client undertakes to pay the winning team or individual winners within six weeks of the conclusion of the competition.
 Invoices for payment will be submitted to the client via the organizers of this competition.

 Rules for the competition

 1Habitat1 promotes the Luxury Estate Grand Prix that aims to promote excellence for residential home designs.
-It is therefore understood that the covert rule of the competition is to endeavor and provide a high quality, cutting edge design.
+It is therefore understood that the covert rule of the competition is to endeavour and provide a high quality, cutting edge design.
 Upon submission of the registration, a preliminary selection will be conducted by the judging panel and only 50 of the best designs presented will be selected for the finalist stage where they will go through a graft pick and a master design-built plane for development for the judging panel and public members.

 - The competition will provide awards for the first, second or third place either to an individual having submitted the application or to a team.

 - Applicants will have to follow the following guideline: 1) register on the website anytime between the competition launch date and the competition registration deadline 2) Send any queries regarding the competition before the due date for making queries 3) Have submitted their entry before the due date.